Law LLB Honours

 You can also add an international dimension to your studies through a further year of law study abroad in one of the School's partner institutions in Europe and overseas.
 Some of the study abroad is undertaken under the Erasmus scheme set up by the European Commission.

-Teaching methods lectures, seminar-based discussion, class presentations, invited guest speakers and practical group exercises.
+Teaching methods include lectures, seminar-based discussion, class presentations, invited guest speakers and practical group exercises.

 Assessment methods include open and closed book exams, in-class tests, oral presentations, and written coursework.